AliAzizpourian3/MADE2024/project/project-plan.md

 2. **Data Preprocessing**
    - Clean data by removing symbols (`$`, `%`, `,`) and converting relevant columns to numeric types.
-   - Handle missing values by filtering datasets to include only years with complete data.
+   - Handle missing values by filtering datasets to include only years with complete data(from 1985 both data set has completed data)
    -
    -